la2050/challenge/_2021/learn/heart-of-los-angeles-hola.md

   formal Scholarship Program, HOLA has awarded more than $4.7 million to HOLA youth since 2009, helping to further eliminate barriers to their education.
 In recent years, HOLA has seen its 5- and 6-year bachelor completion rate steadily increase, this year reaching a record 87%.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '177' Describe how Los Angeles County will be different if your work is successful.: >- College to Career Launch will result in more college graduates finding in-roads to career-aligned jobs, bringing well-educated, yet
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '177' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '150000' Describe how Los Angeles County will be different if your work is successful.: >- College to Career Launch will result in more college graduates finding in-roads to career-aligned jobs, bringing well-educated, yet